BezMan/Wheel_Spin_Widget/README.md

 ### SDK distribution

-`:app` consumes the SDK as a published Maven artifact (`maven-local/`) rather than a Gradle module dependency — demonstrating the real SDK–consumer boundary:
+`:app` depends on the SDK via Maven coordinates — not a Gradle module reference. `maven-local/` is a local Maven repository.

 ```kotlin
 implementation("com.bez:spinwheel-sdk:1.0.0")  // app/build.gradle.kts